 Glad introduces plant-based bin bags

-Plastic bag maker Glad has introduced a new range of bin bags made from 100 per cent petroleum-based plastics and sugarcane.
+Plastic bag maker Glad has introduced a new range of bin bags with 20 per cent of the petroleum-based plastic replaced with sugarcane.
 The Glad to Be Green bin liners are aimed at consumers looking to make more sustainable shopping choices.

 The new range has a reduced carbon footprint and unlike the usual bin liner it doesn’t break down into micro-plastics.
 Glad is spreading awareness of the importance of reusing, reducing and recycling online and on social media.